County Guide

 Advertiser Disclosure: PublicRecordsService.org may receive referral compensation from some of the services featured on this page.
 That does not change how we describe them, but it may affect placement and ranking.

-Prince George's County is Maryland's second-largest county, home to approximately 950,000 people in College Park, Hyattsville, Bowie, Laurel, Greenbelt, and a large cluster of DC-adjacent communities.
-It forms the southeastern arc of the DC suburban Maryland corridor, bordering Washington DC directly on its northwestern edge, Montgomery County to the north, and Anne Arundel County to the south.
-The University of Maryland's large College Park campus (~41,000 students) is the county's most distinctive address-churn factor, creating persistent database entries for former students long after they have left the area.
+Prince George's County is Maryland's second-largest county, home to approximately 950,000 people (U.S. Census Bureau, 2024 estimate) in College Park, Hyattsville, Bowie, Laurel, Greenbelt, and a large cluster of DC-adjacent communities.
+It borders Washington DC directly on its northwestern edge, Montgomery County to the north, and Anne Arundel County to the south.
+The University of Maryland's College Park campus enrolling roughly 41,000 students is the county's most distinctive address-churn factor — student-era addresses in College Park ZIP codes persist in commercial databases for years after graduation and relocation.

-Prince George's County reports crime rates substantially higher than neighboring Montgomery County — the county's mix of dense inner-beltway communities and more spread-out suburban areas produces significant Circuit Court criminal filing volumes.
-Maryland Judiciary Case Search at casesearch.courts.state.md.us covers both Prince George's County Circuit Court and District Court in its statewide search.
-Cross-state searching with DC is particularly relevant for communities immediately inside the Beltway — Hyattsville, Riverdale Park, and Mount Rainier all border DC directly.
+Prince George's County reports crime rates substantially higher than neighboring Montgomery County.
+The county's mix of dense inner-Beltway communities and more spread-out suburban areas produces significant Circuit Court criminal filing volumes.
+Maryland Judiciary Case Search covers both Circuit Court and District Court.
+Cross-state searching with DC Superior Court is particularly relevant for inner-Beltway communities — Hyattsville, Riverdale Park, and Mount Rainier border DC directly.
 See the Maryland state guide for the full statewide context.

 Key takeaways

-• Maryland Judiciary Case Search covers Prince George's County Circuit Court and District Court in the statewide search — no separate county portal needed.
+• Maryland Judiciary Case Search covers Prince George's County Circuit Court and District Court statewide — no separate county portal needed.

-• The University of Maryland's ~41,000 enrolled students create significant address churn in College Park ZIP codes — treat campus-area addresses as potentially historical for anyone with UMD ties.
+• University of Maryland College Park (approximately 41,000 students) creates significant address churn in College Park ZIP codes.
+Treat College Park addresses as potentially historical for subjects with UMD ties.

-• Inner-Beltway communities (Hyattsville, Mount Rainier, Riverdale Park) border DC directly — cross-state DC Superior Court searches are frequently relevant for residents of those communities.
+• Inner-Beltway communities (Hyattsville, Mount Rainier, Riverdale Park) border DC directly.
+DC Superior Court searches are standard for residents of those communities with mixed DC-Maryland address histories.

 Prince George's County quick facts